Mapping classes are almost determined by their finite quotient actions: Twisted Reidemeister torsions of mapping tori

 Since the aligned equivalence class for $(f,\rho)$ determines $\Gamma$ and its irreducible characters over $\mathbb{F}$, it also determines the above orders of isotypic components.
 By (\ref{order_Delta}) and the unique factorization property of $\mathbb{F}[t^{\pm1}]$, we see that $\Delta^{\gamma^*(\sigma_\chi)\otimes\phi_f}_{M_f,n}$ are all determined, up to units of $\mathbb{F}[t^{\pm1}]$.
 Observe that the aligned equivalence class for $(f,\rho)$ determines $(\mathbb{F}^k,\iota)$ and the multiplicities $m_\chi$ as well.
 By (\ref{factorization_Delta}), we see that the $n$--th twisted Alexander polynomial $\Delta^{\rho\otimes\phi_f}_{M_f,n}$ is determined by the aligned equivalence class for $(f,\rho)$, for each $n$.
 This completes the proof of Theorem \ref{TRT_dialogue} for the special case $\mathbb{F}=\overline{\Rational_p}$. \end{proof}

 To prove Theorem \ref{TRT_dialogue}, we derive the general case from Lemma \ref{TRT_dialogue_reduced}.
 This is done by change of scalars through a sequence of field extensions and restrictions.

 By representation theory of finite groups over fields of characteristic $0$, there exists a finite Galois extension $E$ over $\Rational$, depending on $\Gamma$, and satisfying the following property: For any field embedding of $E$ into another field $E'$, a representation of $\Gamma$ over $E$ is irreducible if and only if the induced representation via the embedding is irreducible over $E'$.
-Take some $E$ as such.
-Fix an algebraic closure $\overline{\mathbb{F}}$ over $\mathbb{F}$, and fix a choice of embeddings $E\to\overline{\mathbb{F}}$ and $E\to\overline{\Rational_p}$ for some rational prime $p$.
-We speak of induced representations by change of ground fields with respect to these embeddings.
+(For example, we can take a finite Galois extension $E/\Rational$ in $\Complex$, such that every $\Complex$--irreducible representation of $\Gamma$ is $\Complex$--isomorphic to a representation over $E$.
+The asserted property follows from the fact that any $\Complex$--representation of $\Gamma$ is $\Complex$--isomorphic to some $E$--representation, which is unique up to $E$--isomorphisms; see \cite[Chapter 12, Section 12.1]{Serre_book_rep}, and in particular, Proposition 33 and its note therein.)